How many program applications can I submit each academic year?

 Can I apply to a University of Chicago Study Abroad program if I am not a University of Chicago student?

-Study abroad programs sponsored by the College of the University of Chicago are open to University of Chicago students only with the exception of Northwestern students applying to the Toledo program.
+Study abroad programs sponsored by the College of the University of Chicago are open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.